Match Reports 2001

 O'Hanlon, J. Keohane, W. Cummins, G. Condon, P. Hurley, C. O'Brien, G.

-B. Downing for L. Twomey, M.O'Donovan for G. Moloney.
+Subs, B. Downing for L. Twomey, M.O'Donovan for G.

 Referee, G. Harrington, Carrigaline.